samuellembke/drizzle-edge-pg-proxy-client/README.md

 - `proxyUrl`: URL of the PostgreSQL HTTP proxy server
 - `authToken` (optional): Authentication token for the proxy server
 - `fetch` (optional): Custom fetch implementation (uses global fetch by default)
-- `arrayMode` (optional): When true, returns results as arrays instead of objects
+- `arrayMode` (optional): When true returns results as arrays instead of objects
-- `fullResults` (optional): When true, returns complete result objects with metadata
+- `fullResults` (optional): When true returns complete result objects with metadata
 - `typeParser` (optional): Custom type parser instance or type parser configuration
+- `sessionId` (optional): Explicit session ID for persistent connections (auto-generated if not provided)

 **Returns:** A client with the following methods:
 - `execute(query: string, params?: unknown[]): Promise<PgQueryResult>`: Execute a SQL query with parameters